xyxj1024/xyxj1024.github.io/_posts/2022-12-03-transient-execution-raspberry-pi.md

 ### Replacing `_mm_clflush()`

-A cache flush instruction, which serves the legitimate purpose of manually maintaining cache coherency (e.g., for memory-mapped input/output or self-modifying code) is used by attacks such as $$\textsc{Flush+Reload}$$ and $$\textsc{Flush+Flush}$$.
+A cache flush instruction, which serves the legitimate purpose of manually maintaining cache coherency (e.g., for memory-mapped input/output or self-modifying code) is used by attacks such as Flush+Reload and Flush+Flush.
 On any x86 processor implementing the SSE2 instruction set extension, this flush instruction is available from all privilege levels as `clflush`.
 For example:

 ```c
 #include <x86intrin.h>